About

 The "Breadbox"

-During this period I began to learn HTML, and while helping others with specific needs for their sites, began to pick up some ASP (at the time, Microsoft products were trivially easy to begin developing with, unlike the Rubies and Railcars of today), and then PHP.
-I was tempted by the versatile allure of Java and its oft-repeated “Write-Once-Run-Anywhere!” mantra, but didn’t understand what all those extra words meant: “Public static void main?
-That’s ridiculous; why can’t I just write the function name?”
+After high school I moved to Houston and began to learn HTML, and while helping others with websitessites, began to pick up some ASP, then PHP.
+I was tempted by the allure of Java and its "Write-Once-Run-Anywhere!" promise, but didn't understand what all those extra words meant: "Public static void main?
+That's ridiculous; why can't I just write the function name?"

-Ultimately, after getting my feet wet in a few more semicolon-based languages, I finally understood Java’s now-not-so-cryptic code, but had already graduated to a career in Flash Actionscript development.
-Fun graphics, easy framework, ubiquitous player…what’s not to like?
+Ultimately, after getting my feet wet in a few more semicolon-based languages, I finally understood Java's now-not-so-cryptic code, but had already graduated to a career in Flash ActionScript development.
+Fun graphics, easy framework, ubiquitous player... what's not to like?
+My career ended up in c#/.Net, Flash died, and here we are.